jes/formpacker/README.md

 Formpacker creates compact copy-pastable representations of form values.

+You would show a Formpacker representation in a convenient copyable place near your form, and also have a box where people can paste in a Formpacker representation to populate the form.

+The output takes up substantially less space than base64 of JSON, at the cost of slightly more work in your code to define the field spec.

+As an example, let's take an object like:

+    {
+        height: 180.52,
+        name: "Homer Simpson",
+        admin: false,
+        department: "tech",
+    };

+base64 of JSON is:

+    eyJoZWlnaHQiOjE4MC41MiwibmFtZSI6IkhvbWVyIFNpbXBzb24iLCJhZG1pbiI6ZmFsc2UsImRlcGFydG1lbnQiOiJ0ZWNoIn0=

+Formpacker reduces this to:

+    vaICkJVC8LqhWSs7JK8Hyjv4Jj

+See below for example code.

 ## Design goals

 The intended purpose is for users to store & share form contents through any text-based channel (e.g.